Envisioning legal cannabis in New York state

 Governor Cuomo announced with his 30-day amendments to establish a comprehensive adult-use cannabis program in New York.
 Specifically, these amendments will detail how the $100 Million in Social Equity funding will be allocated, enable the use of delivery services, and refine which criminal charges will be enforced as it relates to the improper sale of cannabis to further reduce the impact on communities hit hardest by the war on drugs.

 “We don’t have any agreement yet, but I believe we are making progress.
-Legalized marijuana is something we have tried to do for several years,” said Gov. Cuomo
+Legalized marijuana is something we have tried to do for several years,” Cuomo said.

 The second proposal is by local lawmakers who are proposing the Marijuana Regulation and Taxation Act (MRTA).